Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 1. Create an OpenOffice database document for an ODBC data source that connects to the Northwind database.

-3. In the Tasks Pane, click Create Query in Design View.
+3. In the Tasks pane, choose Create Query in Design View.

 The Query Design window prompts you to add a table or query.

-4. Click Employees and click Add to add the Employees table to the Query Design window.
+4. Choose Employees and choose Add to add the Employees table to the Query Design window.

 7. In the lower pane of the Query Design window, choose: